 “Typical for these studies,” the researchers write, “a potted plant was placed in a sealed chamber (often with a volume of a cubic meter or smaller), into which a single VOC was injected, and its decay was tracked over the course of many hours or days.”

-Many of these studies did show a reduction in the concentration of volatile organic compounds over time, which is likely why people have seized on them to extol the air purifying virtues of plants.
-But according to Waring and Cummings’s calculations, it would take between 10 and 1,000 plants per square meter of floor space to compete with the air cleaning capacity of a building’s air handling system or even just a couple open windows in a house.
+Many of these studies did show a reduction in the concentration of volatile organic compounds over time, which is likely why people have seized on them to extol the air-purifying virtues of plants.
+But according to Waring and Cummings’s calculations, it would take between 10 and 1,000 plants per square meter (10.8 square feet) of floor space to compete with the air cleaning capacity of a building’s air handling system or even just a couple of open windows in a house.

 “This is certainly an example of how scientific findings can be misleading or misinterpreted over time,” Waring said.
 “But it’s also a great example of how scientific research should continually reexamine and question findings to get closer to the ground truth of understanding what’s actually happening around us.”